 9th November 2008

-A massive number of people attended.
+A large number of people attended, as happens every year.

 The plaque for the First World War only states: